cnnrznn/cnnrznn.github.io/_posts/2021-05-03-raft-consensus.md

     ]
 }
 ```
+Call this file `peers.json` and put it in the working directory where you will run `httpraft`.
 4. Run the binary with `./httpraft <id>` where `id` is the instance of the protocol.
 5. Point the postman collection to any of the endpoints in `apis`.